mooziii/alert/readme.md

 ```groovy
 implementation 'me.obsilabor:alert:1.0.6'
 ```
-*To shade the dependency into your jar you probably want to use the shadow gradle plugin*
+*To shade the dependency into your jar, you probably want to use the shadow gradle plugin*

 #### Maven